-Is data-driven analysis unveiling the hidden potentials of assets?
+Is data-driven analysis unveiling the hidden potential of infrastructure needs and urban assets?

 Today, available mobility data has revolutionized the approach to traffic engineering, transforming transport planning into a more proactive and specific field of work.
-This evolution defies the more traditional static approach to traffic engineering, which depended on generic case study-based manuals, which often contradict the very concept of forecasting, as they base expected future behaviour on evidence from the past.
+This evolution defies the more traditional static approach to traffic engineering, which depended on generic case study-based manuals, which often contradict the very concept of forecasting as they base future (travel?) behaviour on evidence from the past.

-Properly analysed data has the capability to unveil the potential of any asset and reveal its benefits.
-The approach to urban analytics is a breakthrough in its capacity to transform specified information into an asset that can be utilised as an analytical tool to anticipate integrated cause-and-effect mechanisms that continuously feed into future forecasting processes.
+Mobility data are providing behavioral data-sets that are more contextual with behavior patterns and reflective of location, as opposed to manuals which often feature data limited in sample size and geographic area.
+When properly analyzed, data has the capability to unveil the potential of any asset and reveal its benefits.
+The approach to urban analytics is a breakthrough in its capacity to transform specified information into an asset that can be utilized as an analytical tool to anticipate integrated cause-and-effect mechanisms that continuously feed into future forecasting processes.

 We are leading innovative research activities aimed at collecting large-scale disaggregated data to support the design of gender-equitable and inclusive transport systems